350 – 11 King Street West

 1000 – 45 O’Connor St. Ottawa ON K1P 1A4

-Kindly make sure that all your workers have a valid current Social Insurance Number (SIN).
-If any of your workers does not receive a SIN after their arrival in Canada, please contact Service Canada or Central Index at: 1 800 206 7218 immediately.
+Please make sure that all your workers have a valid and current Social Insurance Number (SIN) upon their arrival.
+If a WORKER does not receive a SIN after arriving in Canada, please contact Service Canada or Central Index at: 1-800-206-7218

-It is extremely important to double-check the status of the workers’ SIN upon their arrival to the workplace.
+immediately.
+It is extremely important to recheck the SIN status of workers’ upon arrival at the workplace.

-It is mandatory to share with your employees the internal company rules and any “rules of the house” upon their arrival to your premises in Spanish language in written form.
-Please make sure they acknowledge these rules.
+It is mandatory to share with WORKERS the company’s internal rules and any “house rules” upon their arrival at your facilities in Spanish language in written form, and to have them visible in their housing spaces.

-We would like to remind you to NOT SEND personal workers’ correspondence to the Consulate of Mexico.
-Kindly refrain from forwarding workers’ personal records of Employment (ROE), T4 Forms, Payment Sheets, Pay Stubs, Bank Statements or other services mail, unless requested by the Consulate.
-In case of doubt, please contact the respective Consulate of Mexico before sending any workers’ correspondence.
+We would like to remind you to NOT TO SEND workers’ personal correspondence to the Consulate, inclusive of Records of Employment (ROE), T4 Forms, Pay Sheets, Pay Stubs, Bank Statements or other services by mail, unless requested by the Consulate.

-The Mexican Consulates do not keep backup copies of your employer-worker labor relationship documents.
+The Mexican Consulates do not keep backup copies of the employer-worker labor relationship documents.

-The Consular Section of the Embassy of Mexico in Canada, the Consulate of Mexico in Leamington and the Consulate General of Mexico in Toronto wish you a successful 2023 season, hoping that all the workers and all your farm community
+The Consular offices of Mexico in Ontario (Ottawa, Toronto and Leamington), and the Consulate General of Mexico in Montreal, wish you a successful 2025 season, hoping that your farming community continues to enjoy good health and prosperity while we provide the following recommendations: